 What is Ceylon Tea?

 What is Ceylon tea?
 As I mentioned, Ceylon tea is a tea-growing region.
 This is where the tea plant, Camellia sinensis, is grown.
 The Ceylon region is essentially the country of Sri Lanka.
 This is because we knew this region as Ceylon until 1972.
 This was the name that British colonists gave to the region.
-In addition, Ceylon teas can be black teas, green teas, or white teas.
+In addition, there is Ceylon black tea, green tea, or white tea.

 Furthermore, there are other products with Ceylon in the name to show that they are from this area.
 In addition to teas, there is also Ceylon rice, Ceylon cinnamon, and more.
 Black Ceylon teas are the most common but green Ceylon and white Ceylon teas also exist.
 Overall, teas grown in the Ceylon region make up over $1.5 Billion of tea sales.